KhronosGroup/glTF/specification/2.0/README.md

 * **`JOINTS_0`**: `UNSIGNED_BYTE` or `UNSIGNED_SHORT`
 * **`WEIGHTS_0`**: `FLOAT`, or normalized `UNSIGNED_BYTE`, or normalized `UNSIGNED_SHORT`

-The joint weights for each vertex must be >= 0, and normalized to have a linear sum of one.
+The joint weights for each vertex must be non-negative, and normalized to have a linear sum of `1.0`.
 No joint may have more than one non-zero weight for a given vertex.

 In the event that of any of the vertices are influenced by more than four joints, the additional joint and weight information will be found in subsequent sets.
 For example `JOINTS_1` and `WEIGHTS_1` if present will reference the accessor for up to 4 additional joints that influence the vertices.
 Note that client implementations are only required to support a single set of up to four weights and joints, however not supporting all weight and joint sets present in the file may have an impact on the model's animation.